Mathias Lessort: Panathinaikos (2023–present)

 On 27 June 2023, Lessort signed a two-year contract with Greek powerhouse Panathinaikos.
 On February 29, 2024, in a 97–86 win against Real Madrid, Lessort set his EuroLeague career-high of 26 points, alongside 7 rebounds and 4 assists.
 On May 26, 2024, Lessort helped Panathinaikos win its seventh EuroLeague title by scoring 17 points and recording 6 rebounds in a 95–80 win over Real Madrid in the final.

 On December 19, 2024, during a EuroLeague match against Baskonia, Lessort suffered a serious fibula fracture in his left leg.
 The injury caused panic inside the arena, with several fans fainting and one suffering a heart attack.
 He underwent successful surgery the following day at Ygeia Hospital, performed by team physician Dr. Athanasios Konidis.
 Initial estimates suggested an absence of approximately four months.

 On December 31, 2024, and whilst being injured, Lessort officially signed the newly offered three-year contract extension with the defending EuroLeague champions through 2028.

-Despite the severity of the injury, Lessort began rehabilitation quickly and made a surprising return during the 2025 EuroLeague Final Four in Abu Dhabi, where he logged minutes in the semifinal against Fenerbahçe Beko.
-However, he was later omitted from Panathinaikos’s roster for the domestic league finals against Olympiacos.
+Despite the severity of the injury, Lessort began rehabilitation quickly and made a surprising return during the 2025 EuroLeague Final Four in Abu Dhabi, where he logged minutes in the semifinal against Fenerbahçe.
+However, he was later omitted from Panathinaikos's roster for the domestic league finals against Olympiacos.
 Team doctor Thanasis Konidis stated that Lessort had been medically cleared to play, but the coaching staff opted to rest him to allow confidence and rhythm to return gradually rather than due to any renewed medical restriction.